-Pink Card Motor vehicle liability insurance cards designed to serve as evidence of automobile third party liability insurance.
-PIPEDA Personal Information Protection and Electronics Documents Act PIPP Personal Injury Protection Plan, the AAIA Accident Benefits coverage Pleasure Use A vehicle that is used exclusively for personal purposes, including driving to and from work.
-PR Pro Rata, to calculate the number of days used in an insurance term as a proportion of the year.
-Premium An insurance premium is the money the policyholder pays to the insurer for financial protection against specific risks for a specific time-span.
+injury as a result of a car collision.
+Motor vehicle liability insurance cards designed to serve as evidence of automobile third party liability insurance.
+Personal Information Protection and Electronics Documents Act Personal Injury Protection Plan, the AAIA Accident Benefits coverage A vehicle that is used exclusively for personal purposes, including driving to and from work.
+Pro Rata, to calculate the number of days used in an insurance term as a proportion of the year.
+An insurance premium is the money the policyholder pays to the insurer for financial protection against specific risks for a specific time-span.
 Unlike the premiums for many forms of life insurance, general insurance premiums are not intended to produce a reward other than financial peace of mind.
-Principal Operator An individual who is listed on the policy who drives the vehicle regularly.
-Pro-rating The adjustment of policy benefits due to a change of exposure or existence of "other insurance, so that each insurer or coverage pays its portion.
-PST Provincial Sales Tax Quote An estimate of the cost of insurance, based on information supplied to the insurance company.
-Rate The amount, established or reviewed by government, used to calculate premiums to be paid on an auto insurance policy.
-RC Replacement Cost Renewal A certificate which attests to the fact that an insurance policy has been extended for another term.
-Registration Fees Fee collected by SGI on behalf of the Government of Saskatchewan to have a vehicle on public roadways.
-Saskatoriowari to riavo a vernolo eri publio rodawaye.
+An individual who is listed on the policy who drives the vehicle regularly.
+The adjustment of policy benefits due to a change of exposure or existence of "other insurance, so that each insurer or coverage pays its portion.
+Provincial Sales Tax An estimate of the cost of insurance, based on information supplied to the insurance company.
+The amount, established or reviewed by government, used to calculate premiums to be paid on an auto insurance policy.
+Replacement Cost A certificate which attests to the fact that an insurance policy has been extended for another term.
+Fee collected by SGI on behalf of the Government of Saskatchewan to have a vehicle on public roadways.
+The cost of replacing property without deduction for depreciation.

-Revision Any change to the existing policy whether it is a change to the insurable object, the insured's information or the amendment, addition or deletion of a coverage item.
-RHG Road Hazard Glass Risk The possibility of loss.
-Salvage On paying for a total loss of property, an insurance company takes title to what remains of or what is recovered of the property.
+Any change to the existing policy whether it is a change to the insurable object, the insured's information or the amendment, addition or deletion of a coverage item.
+Road Hazard Glass The possibility of loss.
+On paying for a total loss of property, an insurance company takes title to what remains of or what is recovered of the property.
 This is a right of salvage.
-SAM SGI Auto Mate, the motor vehicle and driver licensing computer system SDR Safe Driver Recognition SGI Saskatchewan Government Insurance SR Short Rate Statutory Condition Special prescribed and standardized conditions that the Provincial Insurance Acts require to be included in fire, automobile and accident and sickness policies.
-Subrogation Once a company has paid a loss for which someone other than the policyholder is responsible, it may have the right to recover this loss from the guilty party.
+SGI Auto Mate, the motor vehicle and driver licensing computer system Safe Driver Recognition Saskatchewan Government Insurance Short Rate Special prescribed and standardized conditions that the Provincial Insurance Acts require to be included in fire, automobile and accident and sickness policies.
+Once a company has paid a loss for which someone other than the policyholder is responsible, it may have the right to recover this loss from the guilty party.
 This right is called subrogation.
-Term The period of time from the inception to the termination of an insurance policy or bond.
-Third Party Liability Covers an insured if his or her car injures someone else or damages property and he or she is held legally responsible.
-TLV Total Loss Vehicle Total Loss Loss of all the insured property.
+The period of time from the inception to the termination of an insurance policy or bond.
+Covers an insured if his or her car injures someone else or damages property and he or she is held legally responsible.
+Total Loss Vehicle Loss of all the insured property.
 Also a loss involving the maximum amount for which a policy is liable.
-Tort A tort is a wrongful and harmful action addressable by some appropriate legal remedy.
-TPL Third Party Liability
+A tort is a wrongful and harmful action addressable by some appropriate legal remedy.
+Third Party Liability